LamaAni/zairflow/README.md

 # ZAirflow

-A docker image and helm chart for a simple Kubernetes airflow deploy
+An opinionated docker image and helm chart for a simple Kubernetes airflow deploy.

 # Alpha version